 Key takeaways

-• If you're facing foreclosure, the right of redemption gives you a legal pathway to regain ownership of your home.
+- If you’re facing foreclosure, the right of redemption gives you a legal pathway to keep or regain your home, by paying back the entire outstanding loan, plus interest and fees.

 If you’ve recently lost your job or experienced major financial losses, you might be concerned about falling behind on your mortgage.
 While an occasional late payment usually won’t come with any serious consequences, you might face the difficult reality of losing your home to foreclosure if you miss payments for several months.
 No one wants to find themselves in this situation, but if you do, there’s potentially still time to recover using the right of redemption.